darklife/udarkrisc/README.md

 - JMP: move the address to a register and RET from this register - INC/DEC: ADDQ/SUBQ with value 1.
 - CLR: xor in the same register.
 - and much more!

+Since the design was before my contact with RISC-V technology, some important concepts are just missing and the set is mostly 68k oriented: ADDQ, SUBQ, BSR, BRA, etc. Even LOP is basically a RISC version of DBcc, which is pretty useful for DSP applications, since LOP supports delayed branch.
+Although there is no accumulator, the theory around a large accumulator is compute sucessive MUL + ADD, in a way that the values are shifted left.
+Instead, on this core, the MUL result is shifted right, so it can be accumulated in a separate step, resulting in values that fits on 16-bit only and all LSBs are lost.

 # Development System